Tours in Tropical North Queensland, Cape York & the Western Gulf Savannah.

 Species frequently seen while spotlighting include Lumholtz’s Tree-kangaroo, Lemuroid (including the rare pale morph), Herbert River, Green and Common Ringtail Possums, Coppery Brushtail, Striped and Long-tailed Pygmy Possums, Rufous, Masked, Red Boobook and Lesser Sooty Owls, Chameleon and Northern Leaf-tailed Geckos, Pink-tongued Lizards, Swamp Wallabies, Red-legged Pademelons, Long-nosed and Northern Brown Bandicoots and many other species.

-The platypus is mainly nocturnal and crepuscular (active at dawn and dusk) but can occasionally be observed during daylight hours.
+Platypus are mainly nocturnal and crepuscular (active at dawn and dusk) but can occasionally be observed during daylight hours.
 They are particularly active during winter and early spring when females feed frequently to build up fat reserves in preparation for breeding and egg laying.

 Sensitive to sudden noise, vibrations and movements, this secretive animal usually disappears at the first sight or sound of disturbance.
 On our excursions, we regularly have excellent views of this shy and elusive animal and have often observed interesting interactions between individuals and with other species.